thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/trip-animation-widget.md

 </details>
 <br>

-* ** Marker options**
+**2.5** Marker options

-In addition to all of this, there are some settings for the marker and you can specify next settings for it:
+* In addition to all of this, there are some settings for the marker.
+You can edit marker image, custom marker image size px, set additional rotation angle for marker.

-* Color for default marker

-* Custom marker image

-* Custom marker image size px

-* Set additional rotation angle for marker

-* Marker image function (you may change marker image, marker image color based on data, dsData, dsIndex)
+* Marker image function (you may change marker image, marker image color based on data, dsData, dsIndex).

 * Specify other possible marker images, which can be used in a marker image function